What sustainability means to us

 The future success of tourism destinations and tourism companies will be determined by how they consider sustainable development in their operations.
 Tourists’ decision-making is guided by values and attitudes.
 Stakeholders’ demands towards operators in the tourism industry are increasingly public, and the discussion about responsibility is prominently held in the media.

 In order to create successful business operations, tourism companies must be increasingly interested in monitoring and measuring the effects of their own operations on the economy, the environment and society.
-We want to emphasize the strengths of our region’s tourism, such as nature, locality and responsibility.
+We want to emphasize the strengths of tourism in our region, such as nature, locality and responsibility.
 Responsibility increases competitiveness, enables companies to succeed and affects Hanko’s success as a tourist destination.

 The responsible tourist destination has a good reputation that attracts customers all year round, including from abroad.
 A good reputation is not built only by marketing, but is earned by doing reliable and responsible actions and telling about them.
 In terms of the success of tourism in Hanko, the choices of each operator are important.
 We want to be involved in making Finland a leading country in sustainable tourism.